 Restoration of contaminated soil and landfill sites

-The soil restoration was usually done during the other construction work in the areas.
-The soil condition database created by the Ministry of the Environment features the details of 878 areas in Helsinki where research has shown the soil to be contaminated, where the soil has been assessed as being potentially contaminated or where the soil has been restored.
+The soil restoration was usually carried out during the other construction work in the areas.
+The soil condition database created by the Ministry of the Environment features the details of 900 areas in Helsinki where research has shown the soil to be contaminated, where the soil has been assessed as being potentially contaminated or where the soil has been restored.

-The restoration of the Vuosaari landfill is underway, and the City is preparing to restore the Iso-Huopalahti landfill in the coming years.
+Former landfill sites in Helsinki are restored pursuant to environmental protection legislation.
+The restoration of the Vuosaari landfill continued.
+The City is also preparing to restore the Iso-Huopalahti landfill site in the coming years.
+Reservations have also been made for the follow-up care of landfills.

-The soil was cleaned in the same way as in previous years, primarily by excavating the soil containing harmful substances and transporting it elsewhere for appropriate processing.
-Soil was also restored by isolating the contaminated soil matter on site.
-Below is an overview of how the contaminated soil matter was transported for treatment or final disposal in Helsinki in 2016–2019.
+The soil was cleaned in the same way as in previous years, to the extent required to achieve the objectives set for construction and restoration, and, primarily, by excavating the soil containing harmful substances and transporting it elsewhere for appropriate processing.
+Soil was also restored by isolating the contaminated soil on site.
+Below is an overview of how the contaminated soil matter was transported for treatment or final disposal in Helsinki in 2018–2021.

-Contaminated soil matter transported for treatment or final disposal in Helsinki and the costs for the City of Helsinki caused by the restoration of contaminated soil and landfill sites 2016–2019
+Table 10.
+The contaminated soil transported for treatment or final disposal from the City’s restoration sites, as well as the costs incurred by the City from the restoration of contaminated soil and landfills in 2018–2021.